tmpg/secws/lab800/lab800_dbsat_compare.md

-# Lab 8: Repeating DBSAT to Compare to Baseline
+# Bonus Lab 5: Repeating DBSAT to Compare to Baseline

 This lab takes the Participates through running DBSAT again and comparing the results with the initial run.